I have a degree in ancient history and a passion for reading, cooking, DIY projects, tea, science fiction, and a myriad of other subjects.

 "Weeaboo" (pronounced we-ah-boo with emphasis on the first syllable) is a common slang term on the internet.
-It also sees a lot of use in anime, manga, and video game communities both online and offline.
+It's also used in anime, manga, and video game communities both online and offline.
 If you've been to an anime convention, video game expo, or other nerd fandom event, or if you spend a lot of time in geek communities online, you've probably heard it used and also come into contact with the people it describes.

-But what does it mean, and what characteristics and behavior does it refer to, in particular?
+But what does weeaboo mean, and what characteristics and behavior does it refer to, in particular?

 Calling Someone a Weeaboo

 Before we get into explanations and descriptions, it's important to understand that "weeaboo" is a derogatory term.
 If someone calls you a weeaboo, that person is not being nice.
 If you call another person a weeaboo, don't be surprised if they get angry or take offense.
 Just like any other insult, don't go casually throwing this word around or you risk making a lot of people mad.

 In nerd and fandom communities, "weeaboo" is synonymous with "wapanese."
 Both terms can be used for males or females and are negative descriptors for non-Japanese people (usually, but not exclusively, Caucasians) obsessed with Japanese culture.

 But what could possibly be bad about cultural appreciation?